Vadermit/TransPAI/README.md

 > Challenges
 - ### **Incomplete observations**
-> The data we acquired may not be complete or due to detector mailfunction, data transmission error and so on.
+> The data we acquired may not be complete due to detector mailfunction, data transmission error and so on.
 We need to mine the data characteristic and make predictions with insufficient information.
 There are basically two forms of data missing:

   - **Random missing**: Each sensor lost their observations at completely random. (★★★)
   - **Non-random missing**: Each sensor lost their observations during several days. (★★★★)